Charge on beneficiary of a non-resident settlement - outline

 For years before 2008-09 section 87 gains were charged to Capital Gains Tax only if the beneficiary was both UK resident and domiciled.
 This changed in 2008-09 so the only requirement is that the beneficiary is UK resident.
 But if the beneficiary is non-UK domiciled only that part of the trustees’ gains that relate to the period after 6 April 2008 are charged.
 The trustees’ section 2(2) amount is still reduced but there is no charge on the beneficiary.

-A non-domiciled beneficiary can claim the remittance basis on section 87 gains for the years 2008-09 onwards.
+Subject to any necessary claim the remittance basis can apply to 87 gains for the years 2008-09 onwards.